dannynoordamdev/dannynoordamdev/README.md

 - **Languages:** C#, Python, JavaScript
 - **Frameworks & Libraries:** FastAPI, ASP.NET Core, React, TailwindCSS
-- **Tools & Platforms:** Git, Raspberry Pi, REST APIs
+- **Tools & Platforms:** Git, Raspberry Pi Development and much more.

 ---

-### 🚀 Projects I'm Working On
+### 🚀 Projects I've worked on:

-📊 **Data Visualization Projects**
+📊 **Data Visualization Project for the Koninklijke Bibliotheek**
-Creating interactive and insightful data visuals using modern front-end libraries  (React, D3.js).
+Created interactive and insightful data visuals regarding old manuscripts.
+Worked with technologies such as ASP.NET CORE & React.

-🧠 **Insight in Comic App**
+🦇 **[Comixly](https://comixly.tech), a web app for comic enthusiasts**
-A comic discovery tool with insightfull data
+An application where users can find new comics & track the ones they are interested in.
+AI-integration through Comixly-Recommendations.

 📺 **Raspberry Pi Dashboard**
-A self-hosted dashboard for system stats and easy web deployments.
+Live dashboard to keep track of all my deployed web apps, on my personal RPI5! ;)

 ---